 The variable FTSTD13X indicates whether the person was a full-time student at the interview date.
 This variable has valid values for all persons between the ages of 17 - 23 inclusive.

-Education questions were only asked when persons first entered MEPS, typically Round 1 for most people.
+Education questions were asked only when persons first entered MEPS, typically Round 1 for most people.
 The collection of education questions in MEPS changed between 2011 and 2012 and then changed back to the original questions in 2015.
-As a result, the education variables available in this PUF differ based on the Panel and Round when a person first entered MEPS.